-This area focuses on developing knowledge, providing policy advice and country office programme support in the following areas: conflict prevention and peacebuilding; inclusive political processes and elections; enhancing voice and participation, responsive institutions and anti-corruption; and rule of law, justice and security.
+This area focuses on developing knowledge, providing policy advice and country office programme support in the following areas: conflict prevention and peacebuilding; inclusive political processes and elections; enhancing voice and participation; responsive institutions and anti-corruption; and the rule of law, justice and security.

 Climate change and resilience

 This area leads the development and coordination of policy in climate change adaptation and mitigation, climate risk management, disaster risk reduction (DRR) and disaster recovery.
 The Cluster specifically incorporates risk as a key element of strategies to pursue sustainable development, anticipate conflict and crises and strengthen resilience.